 - Studying will get boring.

-- Facebook, Instagram, and TikTok will suddenly seem way more interesting.
+- TikTok, Instagram, and Facebook will suddenly seem way more interesting.

 - You will find plenty of reasons to procrastinate.

-It's essential to be aware of these and have a strategy to help you get back on track when you start to get bored, or you find yourself getting sucked into activities that are just time wasters.
+It’s essential to be aware of these and have a strategy to help you get back on track when you get bored or get sucked into activities that are just time wasters.

-Plan an “intervention” with your partner or a friend, take a short walk or break.
-It's good to have a system that will pull you back to your NCIDQ Exam prep fast!
+Plan an “intervention” with your partner or a friend, and take a short walk or break.
+It’s good to have a system that will quickly pull you back to your NCIDQ Exam prep!
 You’ll be glad you did it.

 Qpractice has found what works – Interior Designers who pass NCIDQ Practicum Exam with flying colors tend to be people who develop a game plan.
 And stick to it.